 ~Sol Baer Fielding, October 15, 1908 – September 1, 1992~

-My grandfather, who was born Solomon Baer Fingerman (he later changed his name) in New York City, not long after the family emigrated from Russia, died on September 1st, 1992.
+My grandfather, who was born Solomon Baer Fingerman in New York City (he later changed his name), not long after the family emigrated from Russia, died on September 1st 1992.
 Today is September 1st in Australia so as per the Jewish tradition of marking the anniversary of a loved one’s death, ‘yahrzeit,’ I will light a candle in his memory.

 I find it hard to believe it has been 25 years since his passing.
 I can remember our very last day together, watching him gently hold his only great-grandchild, my baby daughter.
-And while we laughed with joy, we both knew we would never see each other again because the next day my husband, baby and I would fly back to Australia, and Popa was dying of cancer.
+And while we laughed with joy we both knew we would never see each other again.
+Popa was dying of cancer and the next day my husband, baby and I would fly back to Australia.

-I am so grateful to have that remarkable photo of Popa as a very young boy with his angelic sister Esther and his older brother Samuel, in their father’s tailoring shop in Denver, Colorado.
-Once, when my children were little, I asked them to point out the telephone in the room.
+I am so grateful to have that remarkable photo of Popa as a very young boy with his angelic sister Esther and his older brother Samuel in their father’s tailoring shop in Denver, Colorado.
+When my children were little I brought out this photo and asked them to point out the telephone in the room.
 I saw them search the cutting table for something resembling a cellphone.
-It cracked me up to show them that huge black thing fixed to the wall and practically as big as the children.
+It cracked me up to point to the huge telephone fixed to the wall, practically as big as the children.

 The photo next to it shows the same three siblings in the early 1960s, only uncle Sam is the shorter one now — my grandfather was 6′ 1″.
-Samuel became an engineer, and as far as I know spent the majority of his career working on major infrastructure projects in Colorado.
-Esther moved to Los Angeles and married, and later worked for many years as the much loved and trusted EA to the head of Universal.
-It was a huge shock when she died of an aneurysm.
-Neither Sam or Esther had their own children, although Sam’s wonderful second wife, Sarah, who I loved, had two sons.
+Samuel became an engineer, and as far as I know, spent the majority of his career working on major infrastructure projects in Colorado.
+Esther moved to Los Angeles and married a piano tuner.
+She later worked for many years as the much loved and trusted EA to the head of Universal.
+It was a huge shock when she died of an aneurysm while visiting New Mexico.
+Neither Sam or Esther had their own children, although Sam’s wonderful second wife Sarah, whom I loved, had two sons.